quintenpalmer/quintenpalmer.github.io/_posts/2023-02-05-building-a-simple-iced-gui.md

 And our app would technicall run now!
 See the ["Hello World"](https://docs.rs/iced/0.7.0/iced/trait.Sandbox.html#a-simple-hello-world) for the Iced `Sandbox` trait for an even simpler satisfaction of this trait.

-It would admittedly look very boring as our view is always the same TODO text, so let's fill in the view logic and then take a look at what we get:
+It would admittedly look very boring as our view is always the same `"TODO"` text, so let's fill in the view logic and then take a look at what we get:

 ### **`src/gui/view/mod.rs`**
 ```rust